-Mondays and Wednesdays are programmatically identical in that they emphasize our sports fundamentals and leagues, while incorporating our other chugim (i.e. arts, music, baking etc.).
+Mondays and Wednesdays are programmatically identical in that they emphasize our sports fundamentals and leagues, while incorporating our other chugim (i.e. arts, music, baking, drama, robotics, yoga, dance etc.).

 Tuesdays are similar in nature to Mondays and Wednesdays, while they include a component of unique programming or entertainment that will either take place on and/or off campus.

 Thursdays are our Big Trip Days.
 We take pride in taking our campers to the best of what our city has to offer.
 Our venues will differ based on age divisions as we are committed to providing the best age appropriate experience to all of our campers.

 Fridays are our special Pre-Shabbat days.
 Along with our sports leagues, our campers will be baking challah and enjoying our Camp Kfir famous weekly Skills Competition.

 Our weekly email will provide an elaborate breakdown of our upcoming week, including but not limited to what specific exciting programming is in store for the coming week, what our campers need to bring to camp every day of the week and what, if any, adjustments would possibly be made to the anticipated schedule.

 What staff does Camp Kfir employ?
 Do you do background checks?

-Camp Kfir takes great pride in hiring the best staff our city has to offer.
-Modeling the behaviors that we want our campers to embody is our highest priority.
+Camp Kfir takes great pride in hiring the best staff.
+In addition to building relationships with our campers, modeling the behaviors that we want our campers to embody is our highest priority.

 Our staff consists of seasoned educators, college and post college program directors and teenage counselors ranging from 15 to 18 years old.
-Along with our daily staff members, we employ sports program specialists that have vast experience in their respective areas of expertise.
+Along with our daily staff members, we employ specialists that have vast experience in their respective areas of expertise.

-Any and all staff members employed at Camp Kfirl go through a comprehensive interview process that includes a background check.
+Any and all staff members employed at Camp Kfir go through a comprehensive interview process that includes a background check.